bleutzinn/grav-plugin-add-page-by-form/README.md

 The **Add Page By Form** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 It allows (anonymous) users to add a page by filling in a form.

 **IMPORTANT: this version is far from ready.
-Do not use or fork unless you really need to**
+Do not use or fork unless you really need to.**

 ## Security

-This plugin is being developed for a specific use case where an anonymous user is allowed to add a page.
+This plugin is being developed for a specific use case where an anonymous user is allowed to add a page to a Grav website.
 The page is not visible in the menu by default but gets moderated by the Admin user.
 Upon approval the Admin sets 'published: true' so the page will be included in the menu.

 The above use case does not require any security and so, this plugin does not provide any security measures.
 Please take this in consideration before using this plugin.

 ## Installation

-Installing the ADD Page By Form plugin can be done in one of two ways.
+Installing the Add Page By Form plugin can be done in one of two ways.
 The GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file.

-### GPM Installation (Preferred)
+### GPM Installation (Preferred) (not implemented yet)

 The simplest way to install this plugin is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's terminal (also called the command line).
 From the root of your Grav install type: